f1qxzz/f1qxzz/README.md

 ## I'm a Developer

-- 🌱 I am currently learning more about backend development.
+- 🌱 I am currently learning more about development.
 - 📫 What is the best way to contact me?
 [Instagram](https://www.instagram.com/f1qxzz_/)
 - 😄 Pronouns: He/Him